(Updated June 15, 2023)

 The Braves selected Hernandez in the Rule 5 draft in November 1966 and he made their Opening Day roster in 1967.
 Hernandez “might turn out to be the surprise hurler of the year,” The Sporting News predicted.

-Left off the Braves’ winter roster, Hernandez was chosen by the Cubs in the November 1967 Rule 5 draft at the request of manager Leo Durocher, who planned to pair Hernandez with right-hander Phil Regan as the club’s top relievers in 1968.
+Hernandez made 46 appearances for the 1967 Braves and was 0-2 with five saves and a 4.18 ERA.
+Unimpressed, the Braves left him off their winter roster.
+Hernandez was chosen by the Cubs in the November 1967 Rule 5 draft at the request of manager Leo Durocher, who planned for Hernandez and Phil Regan to be the club’s top relievers in 1968.
 “I didn’t draft Hernandez to send him to Siberia,” Durocher told the Chicago Tribune.

 The Cubs’ faith in Hernandez went unrewarded.
 He appeared in eight games for them and had a 9.00 ERA.
+Instead of Siberia, they sent him to the Cardinals.

 Wrong fit

-Warren Spahn, who as a pitcher was baseball’s career leader in wins (363) by a left-hander, was Tulsa’s manager, but he and Hernandez clashed.
+Warren Spahn, baseball’s career leader in wins (363) by a left-hander, was Tulsa’s manager, but he and Hernandez clashed.
+“Hernandez admitted he had differences with Warren Spahn,” the St. Louis Post-Dispatch reported.

-According to the Pittsburgh Press, Hernandez said Spahn “impeded his return to the majors by sending unfavorable reports back to St. Louis.”
+According to The Pittsburgh Press, Hernandez said Spahn “impeded his return to the majors by sending unfavorable reports back to St. Louis.”

 Miserable at Tulsa, Hernandez was 2-5 with a 6.19 ERA.
 The Cardinals demoted him to Class AA Arkansas for 1969.
 At 28, his career appeared to be in decline.